By Christopher Murphy, CIMA®, Dominic Rizzo, CFA, Jennifer O'Hara Martin

 (Fig. 1) Within the IT sector, leading portfolios are dominated by three companies

-Bar chart to illustrate concentration within the information technology sector by three stocks.
+Bar chart showing concentration within the information technology sector by three companies.

 The majority of technology ETF assets and products are in the IT sector category